 Take a look here at booking cheaper flights.
 Check regularly and check often and you’ll see ticket prices fluctuate.
 Generally, the earlier you book, the cheaper the price.
 Also, consider that you may have to pay extra if you’re travelling as a family and want to sit next to each other.
 This can be around £25 for each seat but can vary.

 Something many people neglect is ways to save money when parking at the airport before you leave for your holiday.
 A park and ride car park will usually be the cheapest option for you.

 Next, take a look at cashback sites to see if your provider is on there.
 The major sites, such as APH, can offer as much as 20% back.

 Also, check any offers on your credit or debit cards.
 I have Nationwide, Santander and Halifax cards and they all have specific special offers.
 Check your bank’s website or your online account for more details.

 You can usually combine cashback from these cards with the money received from cashback sites.
 I found a space with APH for £66.91 for my two weeks in November.
-APH was listed on TopCashback and I also found I had an offer on my Nationwide credit card for 12%.
+APH was listed on TopCashback and I also found I had an offer on my Nationwide credit card for 12% (please note that Nationwide has now stopped their Simply Rewards scheme).
 In total, I received £13.18 from TopCashback and £8.03 from Nationwide, taking the grand total to £45.70 for the two weeks.